 “When I first left [Kickstarter], I think that immediately what happened was a lot of different companies reached out and asked if I would want to come and lead their community teams.
 I left Kickstarter because I was feeling a little burnt out and like I needed some time off, but also because I was trying to figure out career-wise, what should my next move be.
 What comes after this?
 I talked to a lot of different companies about what would it be like leading their community teams, and even though I liked a lot of the people that I met with, it felt like it was the same job.
 The exact same job.
 Just a different product.
 That wasn’t quite what I was looking for.” -@shinyee_au

-“If you have a big enough community where the data is so big, then at some point, you need your own data person.
-Who does nothing but community.
-I love the idea of specialization within community.” -@patrickokeefe
+“If you have a big enough community where the data is so big, then at some point, you need your own data person, who does nothing but community.” -@patrickokeefe

 “A lot of the work that I did at Kickstarter was intensely product-focused. … Sometimes when I tell people that I actually really deeply enjoy working on product, they seem surprised that, coming from community, I would necessarily have those desires.
 I think that may be some of the, again, differences in how people perceive the work, where ultimately, if you are part of a growing company with a growing community, then most of the challenges you’re working on are issues of scalability.
 Most of the time you’re not going to solve it by simply putting more people on a problem.
 You’re going to have to build solutions, and those solutions often are going to take the form of product.” -@shinyee_au